bluesky/bluesky/doc/source/metadata.rst

 the course of the experiment so only read them once.

-Information that does not fall into one of these categories, because you expect it to change during the experiment, then we think that should be treated as "data".
-Either as an explicit part of the experimental plan or via :ref:`async_monitoring`.
+Information that does not fall into one of these categories, because you expect it to change during the experiment, should be treated as "data", either as an explicit part of the experimental plan or via :ref:`async_monitoring`.

 Adding to the Start Document
 ============================

 When the RunEngine mints a Start document it includes structured data.
 That information can be injected in via several mechanisms: